PaulinaKas/travel-planner-web-app/readme.md

 #### * Status

 ## **General info**:
-The main goals of this project were **learning Django** framework and **testing** methodology.
+The main goals of this project were **learning Django** framework.
-As my target is **not to became a front-end developer**, I was satisified with the app having all necessary functions (and as you can see - beautiful interface is not one of them).
+As my target isn't to became a front-end developer, I was satisified with the app having all necessary functions (and as you can see - beautiful interface is not one of them ;).

 The main functions are:
 * checking current weather (with temperature, pressure and short secription) based on https://openweathermap.org/